Oceania·Fiji·Updated April 29, 2026

 What scams target tourists in Nadi?

-The most frequently reported tourist scams in Nadi are Airport Taxi Flat Rate Scam, Airport Taxi Flat Rate Scam, Timeshare Presentation Pressure, with 4 classified as high severity.
+The most frequently reported tourist scams in Nadi are Timeshare Presentation Pressure, Timeshare Presentation Pressure, Airport Taxi Flat Rate Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Sydney and Melbourne.
+Similar patterns are also documented in Sydney and Cairns.

 Are taxis safe in Nadi?